CHI-CityTech/Blended-Shadow-Puppet-Theatre/README.md

 This is the repository that contains all high-level documentation and links for the theatrical performance component of the larger Blended Shadow Puppet Meta-project.
 The main web site for [Blended Shadow Puppet Theatre](https://openlab.citytech.cuny.edu/wayang2024/) is hosted on New York City College of Technology's [Open Lab](https://openlab.citytech.cuny.edu/) site.

+Current Version of the script can be found herealmost done here sorry and I need a recently sent.
+OK why is my computer suddenly taking dictation hi it was just a butt dial.
+Sorry no worries bye I just have to go document.
+Which is right here.

 # Blended Shadow Puppet Theatre

 Welcome to the **Blended Shadow Puppet Theatre** project!
 This initiative is a cross-disciplinary effort that seeks to merge the ancient art of Javanese shadow puppetry with cutting-edge video projection and animation technology, creating a captivating fusion of physical and virtual storytelling elements.
 At the heart of the Blended Shadow Puppet Theatre is a desire to honor and explore traditional Javanese puppetry, an art form steeped in history and rich in narrative depth.
 By integrating these traditional elements with the dynamic possibilities of 21st-century digital media, the project will offer a unique cultural bridge that spans time and geography.